arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 When __the supernatural is afoot__, even if you are unable to perceive it normally, your Soul feels it.
 The MC might ask you a question that you must answer truthfully, and then tells you what you sense and how.

-This effect is always active.
+If you have encountered this phenomenon in the past, the MC tells you that as well.

 ## Spell: Revelation

 When you __perform a revelation rite__, __roll +Velos__.
 __On a 7+__, the MC answers one question of your choice with a true and useful answer.
-__On a 10+__, you can make one or two follow up questions.
+__On a 10+__, you can make one or two follow up questions, or ask to receive a vision.

 * Where is something hidden in here?
 * What is here that cannot be perceived?